emundo/emubot/docs/core/interfaces.rst

 There are three distinctive interfaces that allow you to interact with the framework.
 We call these interfaces the "Chat to Core", "Nlp to Nlp" and "Nlp to Core" interceptor and explain possible use of each interface below.
-If you do not wish to perform any actions, you can simply use a :code:`MirrorInterface` which is already part of our base framework and is used in our exemplar repositories.
+If you do not wish to perform any actions, you can simply use a :code:`MirrorInterceptor` which is already part of our base framework and is used in our exemplar repositories.
 At the interceptor you can perform any action (like adding or removing data from the incoming query), as long as you  return the same format, wrapped in a :code:`Response`.
 Using the :code:`Response` wrapper, you can...